Red Dead Redemption (2010)

 The centerpiece of the whole experience on offer in Red Dead Redemption is its world.
 Because of where the game takes place in history, it portrays an extremely interesting transitionary period that the United States was experiencing in the early, pre-World War I years of the 20th century.
 By outward appearance, some parts of what you’ll see across the game’s world may appear anachronistic: the immediate example that comes to mind is an image relatively early on in the story in the town of Armadillo, a prototypical Western shanty town that actually seems to have telephone lines suspended above some of the buildings.

 That’s only one example of the attention-to-detail on display in the game, saying nothing about the wide, open vistas across multiple environments ranging from the deserts of northern Mexico, to snow-capped mountains covered by lush forests, down through subterranean mines.
-The landscapes as you ride your horse around the game’s full map are often breathtaking, with the sun peaking through distant, splintered rock formations and the authentic period-era structures making up a world that you can become highly engrossed in.
+The landscapes as you ride your horse around the game’s full map are often breathtaking, with the sun peeking through distant, splintered rock formations and the authentic period-era structures making up a world that you can become highly engrossed in.

 Extending from the greatness of the aesthetic design is the attitude towards sound, with the weapons, animals, and characters evoking exactly what you’d expect from a definitive Western tale.
-Adding to that is the impeccable soundtrack, with an excellent original score and some wonderful selections from other artists rounding out the epic feel that the game seeks to push forward in the experience.
+Adding to that is the impeccable music soundtrack, with an excellent original score and some wonderful selections from other artists rounding out the epic feel that the game seeks to push forward in the experience.

 It’s a fitting backdrop for the story of a compelling character sitting at the heart of everything.

-Even side characters you don’t spend all that much time with become fully human in your interactions, and the general irreverence of the GTA games is replaced by a dedication to telling an emotionally truthful story about a man simply trying to do right by the ones he loves in an impossible situation.
+Even side characters you don’t spend all that much time with become fully human in your interactions with them, and the general irreverence of the GTA games is replaced by a dedication to telling an emotionally truthful story about a man simply trying to do right by the ones he loves in an impossible situation.
 The journey you engage in with John – and his ultimate fate – help make the narrative in Red Dead Redemption one of the single best video game stories ever committed to the interactive medium.

 This aspect of the game is nearly perfect, and that’s before taking all of its gameplay elements into consideration.